gatsbyjs/gatsby/packages/gatsby-remark-copy-linked-files/README.md

 destinationDir: f => `path/to/dir/hello-${f.name}+${f.hash}_world`
 ```

-> **Note:** Make sure you use either `name` or `hash` property in your function expression!
+**Please note:** Make sure you use either `name` or `hash` property in your function expression!

-> If you don't include both `name` and `hash` properties in your function expression, `gatsby-remark-copy-linked-files` plugin will resolve the function expression to a string value and use default settings as a fallback mechanism to prevent your local files from getting copied with the same name (causing files to get overwritten).
+If you don't include both `name` and `hash` properties in your function expression, `gatsby-remark-copy-linked-files` plugin will resolve the function expression to a string value and use default settings as a fallback mechanism to prevent your local files from getting copied with the same name (causing files to get overwritten).

 ```js
 # Note: `my-awesome-pdf.pdf` is saved to `public/hello/2a0039f3a61f4510f41678438e4c863a/my-awesome-pdf.pdf`